gaoming96/TorchFlow/README.md

 Why GAN is not convergent?
 One reason is that, GAN tries to min JSD[ Pdata(x) || PG(x;theta) ] when updating G. However, usually Pdata and PG are not overlapped at all, thus JSD is 0, G's gradient is 0.

-So, we change another distance: Wasserstein (Earth Move) distance.
+So, we change another distance: Wasserstein (Earth Mover) distance.
+Advantages: Wasserstein distance changes continously.

+However, it is hard to min W(Pdata,PG).
+We add constraint: Lipschitz continuous.

+Note that GAN is trained by binary output, but WGAN is trained as a regression problem (to approximate distance).
+Thus, we delete Sigmoid step and don't need to log the loss.

+How to satisfy Lipschitz continuous?
+We clip all the weights to a threshold after the weights are updated each time.

 ## Recurrent Neural Network (RNN)